 I. First things first: Mise en place - Set yourself up for success.

 The end of the year has some of the best food focused holidays and since you’re throwing a dinner party you will be doing a lot of cooking and cutting.
 Before you start anything make sure you are working with sharp knives.
-You can either mail in your knives or if you live in Chicago or San Francisco stop by to have your blades sharpened.
+You can either mail in your knives or if you live in Reno, stop by to have your blades sharpened.
 Using a sharp knife will make your job faster, easier and ultimately safer.

 Get the prep work done days in advance - Sauces, smashed/mashed/roasted potatoes and almost all veggies can be prepared the day(s) before the big dinner.
 There’s nothing wrong with getting side dishes done early, just make sure you give yourself enough time to finish and have them warmed come dinner time.
 Desserts can be made early too.
 Cookies, cakes and pies can all be made up to a month before just remember to thaw out a day in advance.